 Most likely at some point it will become part of a bigger organization or database.

-If you want to back up your pieces, simply saving the web pages does the job.
+other software.
+If you want to back up pieces to access them without internet, simply saving the web pages does the

 What's coming next?